Epenthesis: Beginning of word

+Similarly, at some point in the Proto-Armenian language and Classical Armenian, the prothetic vowel ե was placed at the beginning of the word before the sound ր, leading to words like երախ ('animal mouth', erax) from Iranian rax ('animal mouth'), or երազ ('dream', eraz) from Iranian raz ('mystery').

 Grammatical rule

 Epenthesis often breaks up a consonant cluster or vowel sequence that is not permitted by the phonotactics of a language.
 Regular or semi-regular epenthesis commonly occurs in languages with affixes.
 For example, a reduced vowel /ɪ/ or /ə/ (here abbreviated as /ᵻ/) is inserted before the English plural suffix -/z/ and the past tense suffix -/d/ when the root ends in a similar consonant: glass → glasses /ˈɡlæsᵻz/ or /ˈɡlɑːsᵻz/; bat → batted /ˈbætᵻd/.
 However, this is a synchronic analysis as the vowel was originally present in the suffix but has been lost in most words.

 Borrowed words

 Vocalic epenthesis typically occurs when words are borrowed from a language that has consonant clusters or syllable codas that are not permitted in the borrowing language.

 Languages use various vowels, but schwa is quite common when it is available: